tvlabs/edge264/README.md

 Improvements versus existing decoders:
 * Minimalistic API (2 functions)
-* A general overflow protection mechanism for headers, based on inserting set bits past the RBSP
+* emulation_prevention_three_bytes are removed on the fly using vector code, without the need to copy to an intermediate buffer
 * A new CABAC core representation yields fewer costly renormalisations and allows batch-decoding bypass bits
 * Neighbouring flags are stored with compact bit patterns, while precomputing ctxIdx increments for CABAC
 * Neighbouring values are stored in circular buffers, giving excellent cache locality along with low runtime memory use